mlaursen/react-md/README.md

   to implement a different theme for your React application
 - [Full documentation](https://react-md.dev) - All the remaining documentation
   along with every single guide, API Reference, and examples
+- [Library Size](#library-size) - The UMD bundle size for the entire `react-md` library and sizes for some of the pre-built css files.

 ### Highlights/Features